Cannabis as a medicine…

 (If Dr. Baiko notices any errors in your application – like name not matching ID or patient not selecting a grow site, he will attempt to contact you and may return the application to you to correct.
 Once returned, application can be edited by logging into the eHawaii system again.)

-2) The Department of Health mails registration card to you directly.
+2) The Department of Health posts your registration online to your eHawaii account.